Learn how to buy olive oil from the experts.

 - There are home tests you can do to test the authenticity of your olive oil.
 FALSE!
 The most commonly recommended tests are the Fridge-test and lamp oil test (using the oil as a fuel source).
 Quite simply, neither method is reliable.

 - Good olive oils only come from one country.
 FALSE!
 Don't focus on oils from one country.
 High quality, authentic olive oil comes from many countries including Spain, Italy, Greece, France, Morocco, Tunisia, Portugal, Turkey, Australia, Chile, Argentina, the United States and many more!

 - Only extra virgin olive oil is worth buying.
 FALSE!
 Extra virgin olive oil may have the most flavor and health benefits, but other olive oils worth having in our kitchen.
-Unlike common cooking oils such as vegetable oil, canola, corn and soybean which are solvent-extracted from kernels/seeds, ALL olive oils are mechanically extracted without the use of solvents, and are have healthy attributes as discussed above.
+Unlike common cooking oils such as vegetable oil, canola, corn and soybean which are usually solvent-extracted, ALL olive oils are mechanically extracted without the use of solvents, and are have healthy attributes as discussed above.
 Classic olive oil and light tasting olive oils, with a milder flavor influence, are handy for baking and recipes where other flavors should shine.
-And for consumers looking to switch from tasteless cooking oils, they can be a good introduction to the wonderful world of olive oil!
+And for consumers looking to switch from neutral tasting and less healthy cooking oils, they can be a good introduction to the wonderful world of olive oil!